NadyaMartini/NadyaMartini/README.md

 ### Hi there
 My name is Nadia.
-Experienced full-stack data analyst with expertise in data automation, database management, and insightful analysis.
+I am full-stack data analyst with expertise in data automation, database management, and insightful analysis.
 Skilled in Python, PostgreSQL, Apache Airflow and data visualization (Tableau).